 Library staff provide support, help, and training to enable you to get to grips with the literature of your subject and the Library's resources.

 The Library welcomes opportunities to advance our Digital Scholarship.
 Our areas of contribution include content, technology, infrastructure, partnership and the practice-based expertise in our team.

-The Library provides a reading list support service that integrates:
+The Library's reading list support service integrates: